Leagues of DC fans today find themselves in advanced fandom grief.

 Yet many fans, including myself, urged patience during that franchise-starter and its nobledark sequel Batman v Superman: Dawn of Justice.
 “Snyder is sharing a long-form story,” we often said.
 “Watch the film carefully.
 Learn its language.
 Don’t relax back and expect everything to be simple.
 Lean forward and engage in-depth.
 Also, listen to Snyder talk about his work.
 He’s not deconstructing Superman without also reconstructing him, for victorious growth into a more solid version of our hero.”

 We might call this a lifework.
-This kind of story allies with darkness for a purpose.
+This kind of story allies with darkness only temporarily and for a purpose.
 It is not for grim indulgence, but for the greater beauty of breakthrough light and joy.
 Snyder has not professed Christianity.
 But he intuits J. R. R. Tolkien’s popular term eucatastrophe—the sudden turn from evil despair into the beautifully overpowered win of goodness.
-Tolkien did not “hate Frodo” by showing this hero suffering as he crawls to Mount Doom, then fulfills his great quest and journeys into paradise for a tragic yet beautiful reward.
+Tolkien did not “hate Frodo” by showing this hero who suffers as he crawls to Mount Doom, then fulfills his great quest and journeys into paradise for a tragic yet beautiful reward.
 Nor does Snyder “hate Superman” by letting this hero survive a Capitol explosion, despair for humanity, then find healing and purpose.

 After fans won their #ReleaseTheSnyderCut battle, the 2021 four-hour epic film proved them right.
 Snyder’s team wasn’t tearing down heroes, but seeking to honor them.
 Unlike the shallow plotting of the 2017 movie version, Zack Snyder’s Justice League took its time with Superman’s resurrection and recovery.
 Film posters may as well have announced: You’ll believe a man can die, before you believe a man can fly.